How to Make Grilled Pizza

 It’s important when making grilled pizza to prep all of your ingredients: shred your cheese, chop all the veggies, have your sauce ready to spread, and have any seasonings nearby, ready to sprinkle on the pizza.
 For this recipe I used a special pizza seasoning blend, Herbs special Pizza from The French Farm, and a little salt and pepper.
 The flavor was amazing!

 I used a simple pizza dough recipe that is easy to put together and that you can roll out with ease.
 I use this recipe and make it at least 3-4 hours before I’m going to use it.
-This recipe makes enough dough for two 6 inch pizzas.
+This recipe makes enough dough for two 6-inch pizzas.
 You can really make the crusts any size, shape you want depending on the size grill you have.
 We opted to give each member of the family their own pizza!
 So, we had fresh mozzarella, mushrooms and pepperoni on one.
 Veggies on another.
 Just cheese on another.

 Making grilled pizza is hardly a recipe, it’s more about the steps involved in being prepared.
 The flavor you get from the grill is amazing.
 And, it’s a great way to keep you house cool in the summer by not having to heat up the oven just for pizza.